 What if you could build urgency and turn leads into customer faster?
 When you use fear of missing out in marketing, you’ll be able to do just that.

-At some point in our lives, we worry about not being able to catch up with others and sometimes we even want to be in two different places at the same time
+At some point in our lives, we worry about not being able to catch up with others.
+Sometimes, we even want to be in two different places at the same time

-While you are at Beth’s Dinner party, Klaus is also having a party, you secretly wish you could be present at both parties….
+While you are at Beth’s Dinner party, and your friend Klaus is also having a party, you secretly wish you could be present at both parties….
 While this is just a random example, this happens because you are scared of missing out.